By your perseverance you will secure your lives. -Luke 21:19

 In today’s Gospel Jesus reminds us that it is not easy being a disciple.
-I continually remind my students that being a follower of Jesus Christ is the most difficult thing they will do throughout their entire life.
+Being a follower of Jesus Christ is the most difficult thing we will do in our journey through our life.
 It requires daily attention to what we are doing and why we are doing it.
-It requires us to daily feed our spiritual life.
-It requires of us tough decisions that may not always make our friends or family happy.
-And through it all Jesus Christ will be there with us, protecting us, guiding us and that perseverance does win the day.
+It requires us to daily feed our spiritual life through our thoughts, words, and actions.
+We travel this journey with Christ by our side, protecting us and guiding us on both the smooth and rough paths.

 Linda Schork is a theology teacher at Saint Xavier High School in Louisville, Kentucky.